 POAs and Elder abuse

-In this upcoming CPD on Elder Abuse we will look at what sort of client education we need to do to create a document that actually protects them, as well as the following topics -
+In this Webinar we looked at what sort of client education we need to do to create a document that actually protects them, as well as the following topics -

 • What are the actual, common risks to people preparing these documents?